DakotaJackson/CS470-Project1/README.md

 ```
 ./bin/pathfind -[desiredflag]
 ```
+* Notes
-* Note: the `-all` flag will run and create output for each of the flags before
+    - the `-all` flag will run and create output for each of the flags before
-* Note2: output will be generated in the `tmp/` directory
+    - output will be generated in the `tmp/` directory
+    - only allowed to move NSEW